prybka82-student/DotToDat/README.md

-# DotToDat_csharp
+# DotToDat
-A simple converter in C# changing graphs coded in .dot files to .dat files that may be used in GNU MathProg solvers
+A simple converter changing graphs coded in .dot files to .dat files that may be used with GNU MathProg solvers

 # Example .dot file